y-scope/spider/docs/quick_start.md

 In real world, running a single task is too simple to be useful.
 Spider lets you bind outputs of tasks as inputs of another task using `spider::bind`.
 The first argument of `spider::bind` is the child task.
-The later arguments are either a `spider::Task` or a `spider::TaskGraph`, whose entire outputs are used as part of the inputs to the child task, or a `TaskArgument` that is directly used as input.
-Spider requires that the types of `Task` and `TaskGraph` outputs and type of `TaskArgument` matches the input types of child task.
+The later arguments are either a `spider::Task` or a `spider::TaskGraph`, whose entire outputs are used as part of the inputs to the child task, or a `TaskIo` that is directly used as input.
+Spider requires that the types of `Task` and `TaskGraph` outputs and type of `TaskIo` matches the input types of child task.

 Binding the tasks together forms a dependencies among tasks, which is represented by `spider::TaskGraph`. `TaskGraph` can be further bound into more complicated `TaskGraph` by serving